 Setting the gold standard for olive oil

 For seven decades the Los Angeles International Wine Competition has bestowed gold medals to the best wines from around the globe.
-Sixty years later, the addition of the Los Angeles International Extra Virgin Olive Oil Competition was a perfect fit.
+Sixty years after the wine competition’s conception, the addition of the Los Angeles International Extra Virgin Olive Oil Competition was a perfect fit.

-The wine, spirits and extra virgin olive oil competitions are the foundation for an extensive education program that’s available to nearly 1.5 million visitors to the L.A.
+The wine and extra virgin olive oil competitions are the foundation for an extensive education program that’s available to nearly 1.5 million visitors to the L.A.
 County Fair.
 Public wine tasting began in 1968; in 1998 a wine education center opened, complete with consumer-driven classes, tastings and a display of the award-winning wines.
 Extra virgin olive oil was added to the program in 2000 and spirits in 2007.
-The Los Angeles International Wine & Spirits and Extra Virgin Olive Oil competitions are committed to educating the public about wine, spirits and extra virgin olive oil, featuring industry experts with extensive knowledge about selection, tasting and food pairings.
+The Los Angeles International Wine and Extra Virgin Olive Oil competitions are committed to educating the public about wine and extra virgin olive oil, featuring industry experts with extensive knowledge about selection, tasting and food pairings.